(Partial recipe shown in photo.)

 4 medium to large Idaho potatoes (scrubbed but not peeled)

-1 T vinegar (I use white tarragon but any white or cider vinegar works)
+1 T vinegar (any white or cider vinegar works)

 ¼ c olive oil (or enough to coat all potatoes)